2011–12 Melbourne Victory FC (women) season

-The 2011–12 season was the fourth season that Melbourne Victory competed in the Australian W-League.
-The team finished fourth for the second time in two seasons and was eliminated in the semi-finals by eventual champions Canberra United.
+The 2011–12 season was Melbourne Victory Football Club (W-League)'s fourth season, in the W-League.
+Melbourne Victory finished 4th in their W-League season, finishing in the semi-finals.

+Review

 Background

 The Victory entered the 2011–12 season having finished fourth in 2010–11 and being eliminated in the semi-finals in their first finals appearance.

 Vicki Linton returned for a second year as head coach, the only female coach in the W-League.